 Saskatoon is full of places where children can have a great time (and the grown-ups can relax a little bit).
-At the Saskatoon Forestry Farm Park and Zoo, meet Phoenix the red panda and the zoo's resident cougars, Malcolm and Jethro.
-Take a ride on the ferris wheel for a bird's eye view of the city at

-Nutrien Playland at Kinsmen Park.

-At Wilson's Lifestyle Centre/Stoked Centre, rip around on high-speed electric go-karts, fly high on the 200-ft. zipline, challenge yourself on the suspended obstacle course and let the little ones jump in bouncy castles.
+At the Saskatoon Forestry Farm Park and Zoo, meet Maple and Eric, the new Dingo residents.
+Take your family to the Nutrien Wonderhub and let your kids discover the joy of science.
+Go for a ride on the ferris wheel for a bird's eye view of the city at Nutrien Playland at Kinsmen Park.
+At Wilson's Lifestyle Centre/Stoked Centre, rip around on high-speed electric go-karts, fly high on the 61 m zipline, challenge yourself on the suspended obstacle course and let the little ones jump in bouncy castles.